DavesCodeMusings/school-coding-lab/docs/labs/MicroPython_on_ESP32.md

 Here's how the process works:
 1. Start by finding the [MicroPython binary image](https://micropython.org/download/ESP32_GENERIC_C3/).
 It should have already been downloaded by your lab coordinator.
-2. Change directory (cd) to where the image is located so when you type `ls` it appears in the directory listing.
+2. Change directory (cd) to where the image is located so when you type the command `ls` it appears in the directory listing.
 3. Erase the ESP32C3 flash RAM with the command: `esptool.py --chip esp32c3 --port /dev/ttyUSB0 erase_flash`
 4. Write the MicroPython to the ESP32C3 using: `esptool.py --chip esp32c3 --port /dev/ttyUSB0 write_flash -z 0x0 ESP32_GENERIC_C3-20240602-v1.23.0.bin` ; where _ESP32_GENERIC_C3-20240602-v1.23.0.bin_ is the name of the binary image you found in step 1.